-The new KTMB ETS Train from KL to Penang started in July 2015 and has cut the travel time from the capital of Malaysia to around four hours and is now the fastest way to travel from Kuala Lumpur to Penang overland.
+The new KTMB ETS Train from KL to Penang started in July 2015 and has cut the travel time from the capital of Malaysia in half (compared to the old diesel Intercity) and is now the fastest way to travel from Kuala Lumpur to Penang overland.

 Trains leave from Kuala Lumpur's KL Sentral Railway Station and arrive at Penang's Butterworth Railway Station on the mainland, just 15 minutes away by ferry to George Town on Penang Island.

-You can also take these trains from the old Moorish Kuala Lumpur Railway Station - Terminal KTM (trains depart five minutes later than the times shown from KL Sentral).
+You can also take these trains from the old Moorish Kuala Lumpur Railway Station - Terminal KTM (trains depart about five minutes later than the times shown from KL Sentral below).